-Zoom platform, and a meeting host will unmute your microphone to speak.
-Each speaker should state name and address for the record and is limited to two minutes.
+Anyone wishing to speak during the hybrid meeting should complete an electronic speaker card.
+The Chairperson will first recognize online attendees.
+When called upon, speakers should use the Raise Hand feature on the Zoom platform, and you will then be invited to unmute your microphone to speak.
+Each speaker should state his/her name and address for the record and is limited to two minutes.
+In-person speakers will be called next.
+Again, each speaker is limited to two minutes.
 People wishing to speak on other items will be acknowledged in the same way, under Agenda Item XII.